tektoncd/plumbing/docs/kind-e2e.md

 * `--e2e-env`: The path in your repo to a file containing `FOO=bar` environment variable definitions to use when running `--e2e-script`.
 This should be the path to [the env file described above](#in-the-env-file).

-Finally, set the `resources` for the job's container to:
+Next, set the `resources` for the job's container to:
 ```yaml
   resources:
     requests: